theuerc/Website/src/routes/guides/custom-java-distribution-on-gitpod/index.md

 sdk install java 17.0.4.1-tem
 ```

 But this change will be reflected only in your current workspace.
-If someone else opens Gitpod workspace for the same Gitpod repository or if you recreate workspace, Java will be back to 11 and the version you installed with SDKMan will be gone.
+If someone else opens the Gitpod workspace for the same Gitpod repository or if you recreate the workspace, Java will be back to 11, and the version you installed with SDKMan will be gone.

-There are at least two ways to configure Java version for each new Gitpod workspace.
+There are at least two ways to configure the Java version for each new Gitpod workspace.

 ## Set Java version with `.gitpod.yml`